Irrela/Irrela.github.io/_posts/english/2023-07-21-IELTS-Speaking-rush.md

 - 3. Are there any shops selling ice cream near the place where you live?
 - 4. Can you make ice cream by yourself?

-"Maybe it sounds strange, but I often find myself eating ice cream more frequently in the winter.
-This is because, when I was a child, not every vendor in our town had a fridge, so they would usually store ice cream in a large container as insulation to prevent it from melting quickly due to the summer heat.
-However, when winter arrived, they had no such concerns, allowing them to sell ice cream all day long.
+"Maybe it sounds strange, but I find myself eating ice cream `more frequently` `in the winter`.
+This is because, when I was a child, not every vendor in our town had a `fridge`, so they would usually store ice cream in a large container as `insulation` to prevent it from melting quickly due to the summer heat.
+However, when winter `arrived`, they had no such `concerns`, they could sell ice cream `all day long`.
 That's why winter became my ice cream season."

 ### Concentration- M